ynshung/SPM-resources/README.md

 # SPM-videos
-A curated list of educational videos for SPM students for the KBSM syllabus.
+A [public-domain](/LICENSE) curated list of educational videos for SPM students for the KBSM syllabus.

+## Navigation